 Spicy Chocolate Recipes

-Recipes for spicy chocolate covered pretzels, spicy chocolate covered strawberries, chocolate covered jalapeno peppers, and tips for working with melted chocolate.
+Recipes for spicy chocolate covered pretzels, spicy chocolate covered strawberries, chocolate covered jalapeno peppers, and more, as well as tips for working with melted chocolate.
+Let’s spice things up!

 Keep a few things in mind when working with melted chocolate.